echedev/uic-flutter/README.md

 | `loadingView`  | A widget to display during data loading.
 | `errorBuilder`  | A function that build a widget in case of error.

-**StatefulDataView** rebuilds when data state changed and will display either the data view or one of these views according to the current state.
+**StatefulDataView** rebuilds on data state changes and displays either the data view or one of these views according to the current state.

 If some of these parameters are missed, the built-in default views will be displayed.